 Gokyo Lake Trek consists of an 11-day expedition to Gokyo Valley.

 The Gokyo Lakes are of utmost importance to Hindus and Buddhists.
 You can enjoy the view of crystal clear water body and wash all your worries there.

 Along the trek, you can even see Ngozumpa, the largest glacier in Nepal.

 After climbing to Gokyo Ri, you can watch the panorama of different mountains including Mt.
 Everest, Mt.
 Lhotse, Mt.
 Makalu and Mt.
 Cho Oyu.

 Everest Three High Pass Trek

-This 16-day trek is for the people with high stamina.
-You can get spectacular views of the mountains and lakes which you can’t see from the normal trek.
-It also consists the usual trail so you get best of all in this one.
+This 16-day trek is for people with high stamina.
+You can get spectacular views of the mountains and lakes which you can’t see on the normal trek.
+It also consists of the usual trail so you get the best of all in this one.